Issues & Articles

 Business & Management Studies: An International Journal (BMIJ) is the first to search for plagiarism in article submissions.

-As a result of online scanning with the iThenticate program, two issues are considered regarding the plagiarism rate.
-The first of these issues is the general rate of plagiarism related to the study.
+Due to online scanning with the iThenticate program, two issues regarding the plagiarism rate are considered.
+The first of these issues is the general plagiarism rate related to the study.
 This ratio is required to be below 20%.
 The second issue is the details in the plagiarism report.
 Regardless of the study's general plagiarism rate, in the plagiarism report, the citation rate from any study should not be 3% or more.
-After the plagiarism screening, both the general plagiarism rate should be less than 20%, and the plagiarism rate per source in the plagiarism report should be less than 3%.
+After the plagiarism screening, the general plagiarism rate should be less than 20%, and the plagiarism rate per source in the plagiarism report should be less than 3%.
 If one or both cannot be provided, the authors are asked to revise their work considering the plagiarism report rates and the information in the section titled Plagiarism Detection (https://bmij.org/index.php/1/plag).

-Authors can send the revision works to the editor of the journal by e-mail without applying for a new article by making the necessary revisions.
+Authors can send the revision works to the journal's editor by e-mail without applying for a new article by making the necessary revisions.
 The revised study will be re-screened for plagiarism, and if the conditions are met, the study will have passed the plagiarism screening phase.
 If the conditions are not met, the study will be rejected.

 Plagiarism screening of the article is made on the day of application in article applications.
 If the study's plagiarism report is in line with the journal criteria, the next step, the Article Pre-Evaluation (Scientific Qualification) Stage, is passed on the day of application.
-If the plagiarism report is not suitable, the situation is notified to the authors, and the first stage process continues.
+However, if the plagiarism rate is not suitable, the authors notify the situation, and the first stage process continues.